alchemypower/uptime2.0/README.md

 **_Please make sure you have commented / uncommented the line which measures the temperature, depending on whether you are using Pi-UpTime or PiZ-UpTime._**

- Contact support via https://alchemy-power.com/contact-us/ web site should you have any issues.
+ Contact support via https://alchemy-power.com/contact-us/ should you have any issues.